angelocarlotto/Canadian_Citizenship_Java_Console_Terminal_ANSI_Game/README.md

-# Character os the game
+# Character of the game

 ## Main Character